 The District has been presented with the award for Distinguished Budget Presentation by the GFOA for the annual budget for the year beginning January 1, 2017.
 To receive this award, a governmental unit must publish a budget document that meets program criteria as a policy document, financial plan, communications medium, and operations guide.
-The award, which is valid for a one year period only, has been received for 33 consecutive years.
+The award, which is valid for a one year period only, has been

+INTRODUCTORY SECTION 27

 ACKNOWLEDGMENTS

-Preparation of this report reflects the combined efforts of the dedicated professional personnel of the operating and support departments.
-Their expertise, enthusiasm, and unswerving focus on excellence are gratefully acknowledged.
-The general citizenry, in our opinion, may fully rely on the 2017 Comprehensive Annual Financial Report as a fair and accurate presentation, in all material aspects, of the financial position and operational results of the Metropolitan Water Reclamation District of Greater Chicago.
+Preparation of this report reflects the combined efforts of the dedicated profession expertise, enthusiasm, and unswerving focus on excellence are gratefully acknow on the 2017 Comprehensive Annual Financial Report as a fair and accurate presoperational results of the Metropolitan Water Reclamation District of Greater Chica vledged.
+The general citizenry, in our opinion, may fully resentation, in all material aspects, ofthe financial position ar

 Respectively submitted.

 Clerk/Director of Finance